UWC Procedures

 In consultation with the other hearing panel members, the hearing officer will prepare a written decision report that includes the following elements:

-• the allegation potentially constituting Title IX sexual misconduct;
+• a description of the alleged Title IX sexual misconduct;

-• a description of the procedural steps taken from the receipt of the complaint through the decision, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held;
+• information about the policy and procedures used to evaluate the allegations, including a description of the procedural steps taken from the receipt of the complaint through the decision, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held;

 • the grounds and procedures for an appeal.